 What we look for when identifying a potential station site:

 Connecting points of Interest and Community Assets (ie. parks, public plazas, markets, schools, hospitals) and residents

 Near Transit and Bike infrastructure

-Clear of Public Utilities (Water, Gas, Storm Drains) , etc
+Clear of Public Utilities (Water, Gas, Storm Drains, etc)

-Importance of Density
+Importance of station density:

 Having stations close together is important for a successful bike share program.
 More nearby stations means more places to dock or find a bike.
 Good station density is important for system reliability and usefulness.
 Our team works 24/7 in response for more bikes or empty docks.
 The more docks in an area, the easier it is for our team to provide enough bikes for everyone.
-Our goals it to have stations no further than a 5 minute walk from you.
+Our goals is to have stations no further than a 5 minute walk from you.

 We believe a robust community engagement process is essential in creating a successful bike share system for the Bay Area.
 We have held dozens of public workshops and hundreds of meetings with community groups, merchant organizations, elected officials, neighbors and other stakeholders.
 We incorporate valuable community feedback into our planning process so that our stations provide the most benefit to local communities.